 - Would you thrive or feel uncomfortable in a situation where you might be the only American in a program?

 - Would you prefer to stay in a homestay, residence hall or apartment?

 - Different programs have different GPA requirements.
 Do you meet the GPA requirement for the program?

 - Do you wish to study abroad as a freshman, senior or graduate student?
 If so, you may want to consider short-term study abroad.
 (See who can participate in semester-long or year-long study abroad programs? above.)

 - If applicable, do you have the required language skills for the program?

-Sophomores and juniors in good academic standing (those that are not on academic probation) and without any outstanding judicial affairs sanctions can participate in a semester- or year-long study abroad.
-Note that many programs require a higher GPA than a 2.0, however.
-Because we believe first-year students should take at least a year to adjust to campus life (and because they need to build a GPA to be accepted by the overseas institution), first-years are not eligible for semester- or year-long study abroad programs.
-University policy states that the final 15 hours of coursework must be completed on-campus, so seniors who choose to study abroad for a semester or longer should note that they generally need to complete at least one more semesters on campus before graduation.
-(In some cases, there are ways to complete this requirement and still study abroad during the second semester of one’s senior year; however, this is the exception rather than the rule.
-Students who wish to study abroad during the second semester of their senior year should consult with their advisors to see whether they can meet the senior residency requirement.)
+Sophomores, juniors and seniors in good academic standing (those that are not on academic probation) and without any outstanding judicial affairs sanctions can participate in a semester- or year-long study abroad.
+Note that many programs require a 3.0 GPA, however.
+University policy states that the final 15 hours of coursework must be completed on-campus, so seniors who choose to study abroad for a semester should note that they generally need to complete at least one senior semester on campus before graduation.
+Students who wish to study abroad during the second semester of their senior year should consult with their advisors to see whether they can meet the senior residency requirement.